Excidion/reproML/reproML/docs/structure.md

 │   ├── model.md       <- Document modeling from data to ML.
 │   ├── ethics.md      <- Ethics checklist (optional)
-│   ├── notebooks/     <- Your most polished notebooks, integrated into the docs │   ├── code/          <- Automatically generated code documentation.
-│   └── structure.md   <- Document tools and technical organization.
+│   ├── notebooks/     <- Your most polished notebooks, integrated into the docs │   ├── code/          <- Automatically generated code documentation │   └── structure.md   <- Document tools and technical organization.
 You are here.
 │
 ├── models <dvc>       <- Trained and serialized models and other artifacts